collective/collective.blog.feeds/README.txt

    of the "lines" type.
 Then in that property add each content type that your site should see as being blog entries.

 Podcasts
 --------

 collective.blog.feeds provides an adapter for the ATFile content type with podcast enclosure support.
 You can therefore make podcasts simply by making a folder and sticking files in it.

+If you have a custom class for podcasts, you need to add an adapter for it so that the file get's picked up properly and inserted into an enclosure in the feed.
+If your podcast class subclasses ATFile or provides the same interface you can use the ATFile adapter, by adding this to your configure.zcml:

+  <adapter
+    for="<your types class or interface>"
+    provides="Products.basesyndication.interfaces.IFeedEntry"
+    factory="collective.blog.feeds.adapters.FileFeedEntry"
+    />

+  <adapter
+    for="<your types class or interface>"
+    provides="Products.basesyndication.interfaces.IEnclosure"
+    factory="collective.blog.feeds.adapters.ATFileEnclosure"
+    />

 What this product do not have